§ 4860 Short title [Expires July 1, 2019, by its own terms]

 b.
 Won more than 3 prizes valued at $1,000 each or more from a single operator or registrant.

-(9) "Interactive fantasy sports contest" or "contest" means a game of skill wherein 1 or more contestants compete against each other by using their knowledge and understanding of athletic events and athletes to select and manage rosters of players whose performance directly corresponds with the actual performance of competitors on sports teams and in sports contests.
+(11) "Interactive fantasy sports contest" or "contest" means an online simulated game of skill wherein 1 or more contestants compete against each other by using their knowledge and understanding of athletic events and athletes to select and manage rosters of players whose performance directly corresponds with the actual performance of competitors on sports teams and in sports contests.
 It does not include contests that are free to all participants or contests that encompass an entire season of the activity in which the underlying competition is being conducted, consists of at least 150 underlying competitions, and the prize or prizes awarded, if any, are determined by agreement of the participants only in order to distribute fully the participants' contributions to a fund established to award a prize or prizes for the contest.

 a.
 A member, officer, employee or agent of an operator or registrant.